Logique linéaire et paradigmes logiques du calcul

 Two sets of lecture notes will be consulted during Miller's

-in class and used on the final exam are taken from this document.
+in class and used on the final exam are taken from this text.

 This monograph is being actively revised so look for corrected or